gleam-lang/website/_posts/2025-03-08-hello-echo-hello-git.md

 }
 ```

-You can also chose to pipe arguments other than the first by selecting them in
+You can also choose to pipe arguments other than the first by selecting them in
 your editor before triggering the code action.
 Thank you [Giacomo Cavalieri](https://github.com/giacomocavalieri)!

 ## Generate JSON encoder code action